flowground/amazonaws-com-health-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeEntityAggregates
-### Returns the number of entities that are affected by each of the specified events.
-If no events are specified, the counts of all affected entities are returned.
+> Returns the number of entities that are affected by each of the specified events.
+If no events are specified, the counts of all affected entities are returned.<br/>

 #### Input Parameters
 * `Action` - _required_